yairm210/Unciv/README.md

 An open-source Android/Desktop port of Civ V,
 Made with LibGDX on Android Studio

+## Is this any good?

+Depends what you're looking for.
+If you're in the market for high-res graphics, amazing soundtracks, animations etc, I highly recommend Firaxis's Civ-V-like game, "Civilization V".

+If you want a small, fast, moddable, FOSS, in-depth 4X that can still run on a potato, you've come to the right place :)

 ## What's the roadmap?

 Is this order: